vedro-universe/vedro-docs/docs/integrations/gitlab-reporter.md

 ### Steps Mode

 In the steps mode, exceptions in the report will be displayed while the steps are collapsed.
-This means that you can opt to show or hide variables within each step, enhancing the readability of your report.
+This mode enhances the readability of your report by giving you the option to show or hide variables within each step.

 ```shell
 $ vedro run -r gitlab --gitlab-collapsable steps
 ```

+<VideoPreview
+  src={require('./gitlab/collapsable_steps.mov')}
+  preview={require('./gitlab/collapsable_steps.png')}
+  width="650px"
+/>

 ### Vars Mode

 The vars mode operates differently.
 In this mode, the plugin will show both exceptions and step names while collapsing the variables.
-This allows you to selectively show or hide variable values, giving you greater control over the details included in your report.
+This mode provides greater control over the report details by allowing you to selectively show or hide variable values.

 ```shell
 $ vedro run -r gitlab --gitlab-collapsable vars
 ```

+<VideoPreview
+  src={require('./gitlab/collapsable_vars.mov')}
+  preview={require('./gitlab/collapsable_vars.png')}
+  width="650px"
+/>

 ### Scope Mode

 Alternatively, in the scope mode, exceptions and step names are displayed while the scope is collapsed.
-This means you can choose to show or hide the test scope within your report, thereby maintaining a high-level overview of the test while maintaining the option to delve into more detail when necessary.
+This provides you with the flexibility to show or hide the test scope within your report, allowing for a high-level overview of the test while retaining the option to delve into more detail when necessary.

 ```shell
 $ vedro run -r gitlab --gitlab-collapsable scope
 ```

+<VideoPreview
+  src={require('./gitlab/collapsable_scope.mov')}
+  preview={require('./gitlab/collapsable_scope.png')}
+  width="650px"
+/>